 What Can I do If My Employer Doesn’t Pay Me All I’m Owed?

 “What constitutes work?”
 This is another common employment law question.
-There are many laws that protect employee’s rights.
+There are many laws that protect employees’ rights.
 The Fair Labor Standards Act (FLSA), and Pennsylvania Overtime Laws including the Wage Payment and Collection Law protect employees in the Commonwealth of Pennsylvania.
 (Interesting enough other blogs who discuss Pennsylvania’s Overtime Rights sometimes fail to refer to Pennsylvania as commonwealth – is that important?
-Well, if your employment law cases hinges on your rights under the law, you should expect the employment law firm to know all the subtleties of it).
+Well, if your employment law cases hinge on your rights under the law, you should expect the employment law firm to know all the subtleties of it).

-Going back to the question regarding what constitutes work, generally, anything performed for the benefit of the employer should be compensated as work, as a York, PA wage and hour lawyer can explain.
-Some common example of labor violations include when an employer does not pay for time spent doing pre-shift or post-shift meetings or certain types of security checks.
+Going back to the question regarding what constitutes work, generally, anything performed for the benefit of the employer should be compensated as work, as a King of Prussia, PA wage and hour lawyer can explain.
+Some common example of labor violations includes when an employer does not pay for time spent doing pre-shift or post-shift meetings or certain types of security checks.
 Time spent logging into computers, or tech time.
 (Sometimes an employer will have at home employees believing that some work performed at home such as boot time, is like a commute and they shouldn’t have to pay for it).
 Also, another common Pennsylvania labor violation is when there is an unpaid lunch, but the employee is not completely freed from their duties, which means they should be paid for that lunch period as work.

-In the restaurant industry there are numerous wage and hour violations that occur all the time regarding the tip credit, sometime involving Pennsylvania minimum wage.
+In the restaurant industry, there are numerous wage and hour violations that occur all the time regarding the tip credit, sometimes involving Pennsylvania minimum wage.
 For example, even though a tipped employee is paid $2.13, overtime at time and a half is not $3.25!
 Instead if computed correctly the overtime rate is over $5 due to the rules concerning tip credits.
 Additionally, certain individuals are not allowed in a tip pool such as the owners which could invalidate the pool.

 A big emerging topic under Pennsylvania law is the distinction between and independent contractor versus and employee.
 The more vigorously you are controlled by an employer the more likely the Court will find you are actually an employee and should be paid properly and receive overtime compensation.
 Other areas of law that are of great concern are Pennsylvania whistleblower laws, especially for those who work in the medical field and may be aware of Medicare Fraud or Medicaid Fraud which is actionable under the False Claims Act (FCA).